vvk130/backend-fullstack-course/instructions/instructions.md

 ## Breed horses and alpacas

 The animals need to be over 3 years old, they don't need to be the same breed, and the user doesn't need to own the animals in question.
 The owner of the foal will the same as the owner of mare.
 Covering can just randomly fail, and then the user gets an error "natural failure".
 Then just retry.
 To see the foal, choose the mare or stallion, and go to the foals tab.
+Foals inherit all qualities from their parents.

 ![alt text](image-17.png)
 ![alt text](image-19.png)